20lives/dmote/doc/options.md

 ### Section `position`

+The wrist rest is positioned in relation to a specific key.

 #### Parameter `finger-key-column`

 A finger key column ID.
 The wrist rest will be attached to the first key in that column.